 The Scholastic Corporation 401(k) Savings and Retirement Plan, amended and restated effective January 1, 2014 and as thereafter amended (the "Plan"), is a defined contribution plan sponsored by Scholastic Corporation (the "Company").
 The Plan is administered by the Retirement Plan Committee of the Board of Directors of the Company, which has delegated certain responsibility and authority to an Administrative Committee composed of members of senior management of the Company.
 Fidelity Management Trust Company serves as Trustee for the Plan (the "Trustee").
 In addition, Fidelity Institutional Retirement Services Company provides administrative and recordkeeping services on behalf of the Plan.
-Investment products offered during the plan year ended December 31, 2014 to participants under the Plan ("Participants"), other than the Company's common stock ("Company Stock"), were provided by Vanguard, Fidelity Investments and several other mutual fund companies.
-Investment products offered through December 31, 2013 to Participants under the Plan, other than the Company Stock, were provided by Fidelity Investments and several other mutual fund companies.
+Investment products offered during the plan year ended December 31, 2015 and 2014, respectively, to participants under the Plan ("Participants"), other than the Company's common stock ("Company Stock"), were provided by Vanguard, Fidelity Investments and several other mutual fund companies.
 The Plan is an employer plan qualified under Section 401(a) of the Internal Revenue Code, as amended (the "Code") and is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").